Cosmic domain walls on a lattice: illusive effects of initial conditions: Annihilation time of biased DWs

 After removing/suppressing IR modes, the behavior $\tau_{ann} \propto\epsilon^{-1/3}$ observed in Ref.~\cite{bias} still remains in a very good agreement with the data in the broad range of $\epsilon$.
-However, restricting to relatively large $\epsilon$, one notices preference for even lower $\gamma$, i.e., $\tau_{ann} \propto \epsilon^{-1/4}$.
-Such a restriction to large $\epsilon$ is dangerous, because the system may not have enough time to settle properly to the scaling regime in this case.
+However, restricting to relatively large $\epsilon \in [0.01, 0.05]$ corresponding to $7 \lesssim \tau_{ann} \lesssim 10$, one notices preference for even lower $\gamma$, i.e., $\tau_{ann} \propto \epsilon^{-1/4}$.
+Such a restriction to large $\epsilon$ is dangerous, because the system may not have enough time to settle properly to the scaling regime in this case according to Figs.~\ref{scaling},~\ref{cutoff_alpha_05}, and~\ref{cutoff_alpha_0}.
 Yet we get very similar results for the cases with rather different initial conditions and quite distinct pre-scaling evolution of DWs.
-On the other hand, extending to very small $\epsilon$ and hence considering large $\tau_{ann}$, one may face issues due to a finite lattice resolution.
+On the other hand, extending to very small $\epsilon$ and considering large $\tau_{ann}$ up to $\tau_{ann} \sim 20$, one starts facing issues due to a finite lattice resolution.
 This is particularly clear from the growing discrepancy in the annihilation time $\tau_{ann}$ obtained with $1024^3$ and $2048^3$ lattices; see the top panel of Fig.~\ref{tau_ann_ext}.
 Note that the preference for smaller $\gamma$ increases, as one switches from $1024^3$ to $2048^3$ box.
+These are the reasons why we have performed fitting of the parameter $\gamma$ assuming different ranges of $\epsilon$, as it is demonstrated in Fig.~\ref{tau_ann_ext} and in Table~\ref{table}.

 In what follows, we stick to $\gamma \approx 0.3$ which is the best fit value derived from the range $\epsilon \in [0.0015, 0.05]$.
 Returning to the dimensionful variables, one can summarize the annihilation law for biased DWs as follows: